softwarewolves/softwarewolves-doc/README.md

 The goal of the retrospectives are:
 - What is your secret (selecting the story, setup and dev approach)?
-- Sharing experences (what went well, what did not go well)?
+- Sharing experiences (what went well, what did not go well)?
 - What are you going to change in the next iteration?

 ## Documentation overview